Book Book Now Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 Patient holding white sedative pill

-Oral conscious sedation offers a more moderate level of relaxation for patients in need.
+Oral conscious sedation offers a more powerful degree of relaxation for patients in need.
 We will prescribe medication and also provide detailed instructions for when to take it before your appointment is set to begin.
-While you will remain conscious enough to respond to any requests from our team, it’s likely that you will enter a deep stage of comfort and not remember much about your visit once you’ve fully recovered.
-Please remember to arrange for an escort to bring you to and from our practice, as you will be unable to drive yourself.
+While you will remain conscious enough to respond to any requests from our team, it is likely that you will enter a deep stage of comfort and not remember much about your visit once you have fully recovered.
+Please make sure to arrange for an escort to bring you to and from our practice, since you will be unable to drive yourself.

 IV Sedation